rifatul97/Inventory-Management-System/README.md

 # Inventory Management V1.0

-This Inventory application allows the user to store data, modify and display them conveniently with minimalist design.
-Two different ways data can be stored are named as parts and products.
-A part is an individual component that has two different types - in-house and outsourced, while the product can hold associated parts that can exist independent of current inventory of parts.
+  Inventory Management System Application implemented using Java language in object-oriented approach.
+This application allows the user to store data, modify and display them conveniently with minimalist design. <br />

+  Two different ways data can be stored are named as parts and products: A part is an individual component that has two different types - in-house and outsourced, while the product can hold associated parts that can exist independent of current inventory of parts.

 ## Screenshots